yungyuc/nsdhw_23au/project/CodeStone1125/README.md

 Python API:
 * `imageLoader(input_image)`: Load user input image into quadtree
-* `imageCompression(quadtree_data, style, depth)`: Compress the image using a specific style, such as skeleton or cycle.
+* `imageCompression(quadtree_data, style, threshold, depth)`: Compress the image with give a specific style, such as skeleton or cycle.
 Show the image compression process, and allow you to pause it as needed.
 * `mouseRestoreImage(quadtree_data)`: Restore a specific part of the image compression by left-clicking with the mouse.
 * `mouseCompressImage(quadtree_data)`: Further compress a specific part of the image by